 So how can a confused husband start to get his head around all of this?
 Well, I can tell you this: in my experience, a wife’s midlife crisis falls on a sort of spectrum.
 In this very short article, I’m just going to touch on this in the most superficial way possible.

-On one end of the spectrum we have an experience that is sincere and is in many ways a sort of awakening.
+On one end of the spectrum we have an experience that is very sincere and is in some ways a sort of awakening.
 This is the wife who has reached a certain point in her life and is looking back, and realizing that she doesn’t like everything she sees.
 Perhaps she has legitimate complaints about you and the marriage.
 Perhaps she’s been secretly sticking it out for years because of the kids or finances.
 Regardless, for whatever reason, she’s chosen now to say that enough’s enough and she’s not going to live like this anymore – she wants a change, and that’s what you’re seeing.

 This kind of awakening is common – and how you respond can make or break your marriage moving forward.
 There may also be some changes associated with menopause – fatigue, memory loss, night sweats.
 They don’t call it “the change of life” for nothing.
 Not easy stuff for a husband to understand.